-As of November 2021, you should allow approximately six weeks to receive your new passport.
+You should allow a minimum of six weeks to receive your new passport.
 Please make sure you allow time to receive your passport before making travel plans.

 If you need to travel urgently, please advise your interviewing officer when you lodge your application.
 Please bring printed evidence of your need to travel (eg. a letter from your employer, medical evidence, airline tickets, etc).
 This evidence should be in hard copy form (i.e. not on your phone).